Battle of Dutch Harbor: Aftermath

-As a result of the enemy actions, the Eleventh Air Force lost four B-17s, two Martin B-26 Marauders, and two P-40s, while the Navy suffered the most with six PBY Catalinas destroyed.
+As a result of the enemy actions, the Eleventh Air Force lost four B-17s, two Martin B-26 Marauders, and two P-40s, while the Navy suffered six PBY Catalinas destroyed.
 43 Americans were killed: 33 soldiers, eight sailors, a Marine, and a civilian.
 Another 50 were wounded in the attack.

-None of the Japanese ships were harmed, but one above-mentioned Mitsubishi A6M2 Zero was damaged by ground fire and crash-landed on Akutan Island, about 20 mi northeast of Dutch Harbor.
+None of the Japanese ships were harmed, but one Zero was damaged by ground fire and crash-landed on Akutan Island, about 20 mi northeast of Dutch Harbor.
 Although the pilot was killed, the plane was not seriously damaged.
 This Zero—known as the "Akutan Zero"—was recovered by American forces, inspected, and repaired.
 The recovery was an important technical intelligence gain for the U.S., as it showed the strengths and weaknesses of the Zero's design.

 The following day, Admiral Kakuta received orders to break off further attacks and head for the central Pacific to support the Combined Fleet which was retreating after being defeated at Midway.
-Two days later, a small Japanese invasion force landed and occupied two of the Aleutian islands, Attu and Kiska, without further incident.
+Two days later, a small Japanese invasion force landed and occupied two of the Aleutian Islands, Attu and Kiska, without further incident.
+Aleuts on Kiska and Attu were imprisoned on the Japanese mainland.

 The bombing of Dutch Harbor and the subsequent occupations of Kiska and Attu by the Japanese helped trigger an impression among Americans that they were going to launch a full-scale attack along the United States West Coast.
 As a result, military and commandeered civilian aircraft flew nearly 2,300 troops to Nome, along with artillery and antiaircraft guns and several tons of other equipment and supplies to deter a possible Japanese landing in mainland Alaska.

 Fearing a Japanese attack on other Aleutian Islands and mainland Alaska, the U.S. government evacuated hundreds more Aleuts from the western chain and the Pribilofs, placing them in internment camps in southeast Alaska, where many died of measles, influenza and other infectious diseases which spread quickly in the overcrowded dormitories.
 In total, about 75 died in American internment and 19 as a result of Japanese occupation.
-The Aleut Restitution Act of 1988 was an attempt by Congress to compensate the survivors.
-On June 17, 2017, the U.S. government formally apologized for the internment of the Unangan people and their treatment in the camps.
-Aleuts on Kiska and Attu were imprisoned on the Japanese mainland.
+The Aleut Restitution Act of 1988 was an attempt by the Congress to compensate the survivors.
+On 17 June 2017 the U.S. government formally apologized for the internment of the Unangan people and their treatment in the camps.